-The top employers in Charlotte include Bank of America, Carolinas Healthcare Systems, Duke Energy, and Wells Fargo.
+The top employers in Charlotte include Bank of America, Atrium Health, Novant Health, Duke Energy, and Wells Fargo.
 In the greater Charlotte-metro area, you can find jobs with top employers like Lowe’s Home Improvement (in Mooresville, NC) and Red Ventures (in Fort Mill, SC).

 What do I need to know about education in Charlotte?

 Out of 116 school districts in North Carolina, Niche ranks CMS 9th for athletics, 12th for diversity, and 35th overall.
-CMS high schools Harding University and Myers Park also rank on Newsweek’s list of Top 100 Best High Schools in the U.S.
+Several CMS schools ranked on U.S. News & World Report’s Best High Schools in America list.

 What are the safest areas in Charlotte?